cheshire-cat-ai/core/mkdocs/conceptual/prompts/summarization.md

 """
 ```

-## Summarization flow :material-information-outline:{ title="click on the hooks node to see the hooks documentation" }
+## Summarization flow :material-information-outline:{ title="click on the nodes with hooks to see their documentation" }

 !!!! note "Developer documentation"
     [Summarization hooks](../../technical/plugins/hooks.md)